-Name the most critical milestones for any growing organisation, and going public and making acquisitions come to mind.
+Name the most critical milestones for any growing organization, and going public and making acquisitions come to mind.

 Reaching these milestones for U.S. companies involves a complicated process of regulatory filings and certifications, all of which are necessary to reduce risk to stakeholders, preserve competition and prevent fraud.